8+ years is a long time. At least it looks long when you count the white hair on my beard and the big bunch of white hair hiding under my turban.

 Why did the company shut?: No Market research.
 Social media users rarely wanted to get away from their social media accounts.
 I overestimated the ability of a website to pull information from other websites.

-Another issue was “non-existence” of a business model.
+Another issue was the “non-existence” of a business model.

 The website did not have a business model to generate revenue.